The ultimate 3-week India itinerary: Exploring the best of India

 DAY 1 & 2 | ARRIVING INTO, AND EXPLORING NEW DELHI

-Arriving into Delhi can be a huge shock to the system; the city is home to close to 20 million people, so be prepared for sensory overload.
+Arriving in Delhi can be a huge shock to the system; the city is home to close to 20 million people, so be prepared for sensory overload.

 While most travellers arrive and head to the famed Golden Triangle almost immediately, we do recommend spending a few days exploring some of New Delhi’s most notable attractions, of which there are many: